riktenx/loot-filters/filter-lang.md

 Match based on whether an item is a note.

+#### ownership (`ownership:1`, `ownership:OWNERSHIP_SELF`, etc.)

+Match based on item ownership state:
+1. `0` or `OWNERSHIP_NONE` - typically this is for world spawns or byproducts like ashes (1*)
+1. `1` or `OWNERSHIP_SELF` - item dropped by you / monster killed by you
+1. `2` or `OWNERSHIP_OTHER` - item dropped by someone else / someone else's monster kill (2*)
+1. `3` or `OWNERSHIP_GROUP` - item dropped by someone / monster kill in your ironman group

+(1*) Some people have reported that monster drops in CoX have this ownership value, regardless of who got the kill credit for the monster.

+(2*) Dawnbringer in ToB, when dropped by another player, appears to have a value of `2` / `OWNERSHIP_OTHER` but you can still pick it up even if you're an ironman.
+This appears to be the only item in the game that works this way.

 ## Display settings

 Display settings, expressed inside of curly braces after a rule's condition, control every aspect of how the plugin